 Merit-Based Admission

-- Some colleges and private universities offer BMS admission based only on Class 12 board marks (usually ≥ 60%).
+- Many private colleges and some universities offer admission based on Class 12 marks only.

 BMS Eligibility Criteria for Study Abroad (2025)